-In our trainings one of our introductory activities is called “Who are my People,” this activity teaches us how to introduce ourselves in a different, non-dominant culture way.
-It focuses on getting to know the people around you at a deeper level.
-On this page we model how to do this.
+In one of our introductory activities called “Who are my People,” each of our Trainers takes a moment to introduce themselves in a different, non-dominant culture way.
+It focuses on getting to know people in a more meaningful way that leads to connection.

 My people are those who have been impacted by the all-inclusive plague known as cancer, and live to talk about it.
 My people are made of strength, and resourcefulness when faced with the complexities behind a domestic violent relationship.
 My people are adults who survived their childhood despite the adversities of hurt.
 My people live with invisible disabilities in a visible world.
 My people seek freedom; the right to be, the right to live, the right to authentically love whom they want.
 My people are hardworking individuals that live paycheck to paycheck. firstname.lastname@example.org

 My people believe in the connection between earth and all living organism.
 My people struggle to follow in the footsteps of others before me whose decisions have led to hurt.
 My people take time to question and reflect on themselves.
 My people resist the toxic masculinity that clings on our identity as straight cis-male.
 My people don’t always feel the need to speak or be the center of attention, rather they enjoy observing the energy of the room. email@example.com